 Average Weather in Multān Pakistan

-In Multān, the temperature typically varies from 43°F to 107°F over the course of the year, and is rarely below 38°F or above 113°F.
+In Multān, the summers are sweltering, muggy, and clear; the winters are short, cool, and mostly clear; and it is dry year round.
+Over the course of the year, the temperature typically varies from 43°F to 107°F and is rarely below 38°F or above 113°F.

 The hot season lasts for 3.5 months, from April 24 to August 9, with an average daily high temperature above 99°F. The hottest day of the year is May 31, with an average high of 107°F and low of 83°F.